Influenza and children

 Children under 9 years of age who are receiving influenza vaccine for the first time have a better immune response after two priming doses of vaccine.
 This may be because they are more likely to be immunologically naive to influenza.

-Why does a child aged 6–35 months receive a full 0.5 mL dose of FLUARIX® TETRA?
+Why does a child aged 6–35 months receive a half 0.25 mL dose of INFLUVAC® or a full 0.5 mL dose of FLUARIX® TETRA?

 Current influenza vaccines are subunit vaccines that contain only viral surface antigens (haemagglutinin proteins).
 They are generally well tolerated by children in this age group.
 However, their ability to induce a robust immune response and protection from influenza is variable.

 Receipt of a full 0.5 mL dose of inactivated influenza vaccine has the potential to improve protection against influenza.
-Studies of children receiving a full 0.5 mL dose of quadrivalent inactivated influenza vaccine show that the vaccine is well tolerated, with vaccine responses comparable to those following either a full dose or a half dose inactivated trivalent influenza vaccine.
+Clinical studies using a full 0.5 mL dose of the quadrivalent FLUARIX® TETRA vaccine in this age group have been conducted.
+These studies showed that receiving a full 0.5 mL dose of quadrivalent inactivated influenza vaccine was well tolerated by children in this age group, with vaccine responses comparable to those following either a full dose or a half dose inactivated trivalent influenza vaccine.

 Use of paracetamol following vaccination